 You can also reach Killarney by bus.
 Dublin Coach offers direct bus service to Killarney from Dublin and Limerick, while Bus Eirann offers direct bus service to Killarney from Cork and to Limerick.

-6 Day Killarney National Park Itinerary with Kids
+5 Day Killarney National Park Itinerary with Kids

 We went for a walk in the rain from the Muckross House to the popular Torc Waterfall.
 Afterwards, we extended our visit by taking a scenic walk along the shores of Muckross Lake.

-Day 3 of our Killarney National Park Itinerary with Kids
+Day 3 in Killarney with Kids

 We drove the scenic drive Molls Gap into Killarney National Park where we enjoyed an outstanding, yet windy hike, to the summit of Torc Mountain.